The Joy of Poetry: A Beginner-Friendly Workshop

-We’ll continue our study of poetry building blocks, as well as experiment in writing with several different poetic forms and elements: narrative and blank verse; and elements of sound such as alliteration, assonance, consonance, slant rhyme, and internal rhyme.
-Our poets this week include Philip Schultz, Marilyn Krysl, Joy Harjo, and Louise Erdrich.
+We’ll continue our study of poetry building blocks, as well as experiment in writing with several different poetic forms and elements such as alliteration, assonance, consonance, slant rhyme, and internal rhyme.
+Our poets this week include Philip Schultz, Marilyn Krysl, and Joy Harjo.

 We’ll explore several form poems such as sonnet, haiku, and found poems, including work from poets Wendell Berry; William Baer, Etheridge Knight, Billy Collins, and Michael J. Henry.

-We’ll wrap up our four weeks with a continuation of in-class writing using the basic poetry forms of couplets, odes, and epistolary poems.
+We’ll continue our in-class writing using the basic poetry forms of couplets, odes, and epistolary poems.
 Poets include John Brehm, Pablo Neruda, Edwin Romand, and Mark Irwin.